Cstannahill/agentic-go/docs/flow_patterns_implementation.md

 - Extend the pipeline definition schema (YAML/JSON) to express branching rules, retries and streaming indicators.

 These additions will gradually evolve the existing pipeline into a more autonomous system that can adapt to real‑world scenarios while staying compatible with the current orchestration core.

+## Progress Update (2025-06-16)

+The repository now contains initial implementations for several of the patterns listed above:

+- **Event Driven Pipelines**: a `watcher` package provides a `TickerWatcher` and `Orchestrator.StartWatcher` starts pipelines when events arrive.
+- **Planner–Executor Loop**: a `SimplePlanningAgent` generates pipeline step definitions from a goal. `Orchestrator.ExecutePlanningPipeline` converts the plan to a pipeline and executes it.

+These prototypes offer a foundation for more advanced flows such as critic feedback and dynamic branching in the future.